informalsystems/hermes/guide/src/tutorial_relay_two_paths.md

     }
     ```

-    > It may also show packets that have been sent before the relayer loop was started (Hermes currently does not flush those).
+    > The above commands may show some packets if any have been sent before the instances were started (Hermes currently does not flush those).